Always From Scratch

 Can I Freeze Italian Meatballs?

 YES!
 I do this every time I make meatballs.
-Double the recipe and you can freeze the meatballs after you fry them.
+Double the recipe, and you can freeze the meatballs after you fry them.
 Let them cool and then store them in a ziploc bag.
 The meatballs will stay fresh in the freezer for up to 6 months.

-Can I make meatballs in advance?
+Can I make traditional Italian meatballs in advance?

 What to Serve with Meatballs?

-Meatball options are limitless when it comes to what to serve with but here are some of my favorites!
+Meatball options are limitless when it comes to what to serve with, but here are some of my favorites!

 • Serve Meatballs in a Sunday sauce alongside some Homemade Italian Sausage, Authentic Italian Braciole, and Neck Bones!